Kaizen-eng/AI-DermalScan/README.md

-# AI-DermalScan
-A deep learning-based system for detecting and classifying facial aging signs such as wrinkles, dark spots, and puffy eyes

-# AI DermalScan: Facial Skin Aging Detection App
+## AI DermalScan: Facial Skin Aging Detection App
-This repository contains the source code and documentation for the AI DermalScan project, a deep learning-based system for detecting and classifying facial aging signs.
+This repository contains the source code and documentation for the AI DermalScan project, a deep learning-based system for detecting and classifying facial aging signs such as wrinkles, dark spots, and puffy eyes.

-# Project Overview
+### Project Overview
 The primary objective of this project is to develop a robust system that can identify and localize common facial aging signs, such as wrinkles, dark spots, puffy eyes, and clear skin.
 The system utilizes a pretrained deep learning model, EfficientNetB0, and a web-based frontend to provide a user-friendly experience.

 ### Key Features